parsimonhi/animCJK/README.md

 - add traditional hanzi for HSK 1 (197 characters),
 - rewrite all the samples,
 - support of browsers that cannot animate SVG properly in samples,
-- various minor shape or stroke order updates.
+- various minor shape or stroke order updates,
+- various other minor updates.

+### 2018/12/14:
+- add Infinite sample,
+- various minor updates.

 ## Licences

+In summary, you can freely redistribute and/or modify the files of this project under the terms of 3 licenses: the Arphic Public License (files prefixed by "graphics" and SVG files excepting those representing Kana), the MIT license (Animated_GIF.js and codePoint.js scripts) and the GNU Lesser General Public License (all other files).

 See https://github.com/parsimonhi/animCJK/blob/master/licenses/COPYING.txt for more details about licences concerning this project.